-1. Quickly capture fleeting notes (Inboxes to capture fleeting notes).
+1. Quickly capture fleeting notes (inboxes to capture fleeting notes).

 2. Isolate them from permanent notes.